-We retraced history in 2011 – the sesquicentennial of the American Civil War.
+We retraced history on the sesquicentennial of the American Civil War.

 By John K. Jones, Director of Communications, JTHG Partnership.